 The course is left-handed and undulating in nature.

 It is known for having easy fences and a low number of fallers.

 It is a pretty fair track and positions don’t tend to change much after the final jump as the run-in is short.
 Conditions can get testing in the winter months.

 Sedgefield Racecourse Address

 How To Get To Sedgefield Racecourse

-Sedgefield Racecourse is a five-minute drive from Junction 60 off the A1 and is well signposted from there.
-The nearest train stations are Darlington and Durham, both about a 20-minute drive away from the course and well-served by local taxis.
-Helicopter landing facilities at Sedgefield Racecourse are available by prior arrangement, but are rarely used.
+- By air – helicopter landing facilities at Sedgefield Racecourse are available by prior arrangement but are rarely used.
 Durham Teeside International Airport is also about a 20-minute drive from the course.

-If you’re already travelling in to Sedgefield Racecourse from Durham or Darlington, you’ll find plenty of hotel options in both towns.
+If you’re already travelling to Sedgefield from Durham or Darlington, you’ll find plenty of hotel options in both towns.